 A must try – and what you will almost certainly have at a luau – is Kālua pork.
 A whole pig is slow cooked for several hours and then the meat pulled apart ready to be eaten.
 It’s absolutely delicious.

 For something that has more of an American feel, try loco moco – a burger steak, fried eggs and gravy.
 Perfect after a day swimming or hiking.

 Shaved ice is also common in Hawaii, and is perfect to cool down on a hot day.
 This tasty treat is flavored with syrup, and is sometimes served with ice cream too!

-Both are great choices, and if you have the time and money, each is worth visiting, although if the priority is beaches, then Aruba is the better choice.
-However, if you’re looking for a holiday which encompasses a bit of adventure, as well as sun, sea, and sand, then Hawaii with its lush scenery and wild landscape would be perfect.
+Both are great choices, and if you have the time and money, each is worth visiting.
+Although if the priority is beaches, then Aruba may be the better choice.
+However, if you’re looking for a holiday which encompasses adventure, as well as sun, sea, and sand, then Hawaii with its lush scenery and wild landscape would be perfect.